amandasposito/amandasposito.github.io/_drafts/handling-overload.md

   - performance
 ---

-If you are lucky enough your application will evolve from an MVP with low traffic to a system that needs to handle multiple requests.
-There's a big difference between maintaining those two types of applications.

 When our application starts to handle more traffic things start to break.
 An application designed to handle [5.000 requests a day](https://blog.twitter.com/official/en_us/a/2010/measuring-tweets.html), it's not the same that can handle [500 million requests a day](https://blog.twitter.com/official/en_us/a/2014/the-2014-yearontwitter.html).
 Most of us should remember [Twitter's Fail Whale](https://thenextweb.com/twitter/2013/11/25/rip-fail-whale/) and the struggle to keep pace with its users and the sheer volume of tweets.

-So, what should we do?
+In a scenario like that, what should we do?

 ### Observability

 As our software evolves and the traffic grows, chances are that we will need to improve performance of different parts of the system.
 To do that, we need to understand **what** the application is doing and explain **why** it behaves the way it does.

-To achieve that we have three main pillars: Logs, Metrics and Traces.
+To achieve that we have three main pillars that can help us: Logs, Metrics and Traces.

 ##### Logs

 This is normaly the easiest way to start, almost all languages alredy have a built-in logger that you can use.
-It logs events that happened in your application, it's useful for debugging when something happens.
+It logs events that happened in your application, and it's useful for debugging when something happens.

 ##### Metrics